Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Northwestern Stats and Trends

-- Thus far this season Northwestern has one win against the spread.
+- Northwestern has one win against the spread in four games this year.

-- Northwestern's games this season have gone over the total in two out of four opportunities (50%).

-- When Northwestern scores more than 17.2 points, it is 1-3 against the spread and 2-2 overall.
+- Northwestern is 1-3 against the spread and 2-2 overall in games when it scores more than 17.2 points.

-- In games that Northwestern picks up over 327.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- Northwestern is 1-2 against the spread and 1-2 overall when the team piles up more than 327.8 yards.

 - The Wildcats have turned the ball over eight times this season, two more turnovers than the Cornhuskers have forced (6).